-Photography is much more than capturing moments or making a model look attractive, it is a language on its own.
-Known to be one of the most popular channels of creativity, photography is fun and can be done on some level, by anyone.
+Photography is so much more than capturing moments or making a model look attractive.
+It is a language on its own.
+Known to be one of the most popular channels for creativity, photography is fun and can be done on some level, by anyone.
 Casual photos can be taken with your smartphone while professional ones are taken using DSLR cameras.
 Both types have the zoom feature.

-We all love how it brings the subject of your shot close without any of you having to move.
 When used properly, the zoom feature can help you take amazing shots.
-They also come in handy when dealing with scenes that don’t allow you to move closer like wildlife photography.
+It also comes in handy when dealing with scenes that don’t allow you to move closer – like wildlife photography.
 Here are some tips on how to perform zoom photography the right way.

 Zoom Photography Tip #1